Mikaela/mikaela.github.io/_posts/2015-03-25-leaving-bots-life.md

 *Many people asked what happened fully so here it is.*

+*And people are telling me that this log is too long and they are unable to find the important part and the previous problematic part starts from `[21:43:36]`.*

 ```text
 [20:48:35] <Hasimir> hey Mikaela, how is the network command referred to in a plugin (like @network), is it supybot.network or config.network or something else?
 [20:49:00] <Mikaela> I have no idea what you mean